ndronos/c-nomorph/Adamson-2011/README.md

 Which basically becomes a metaphor for life and the way you want to live it.
                                                      - Billie Joe Armstrong

+C is quirky, flawed, and an enourmeous success.

 (Adamson, 2011)
 ```